Did you know?

 Place enough oil in the bottom of a frying pan to coat (about 1/4 inch deep).
 Heat oil on Med-Low setting.
 Dredge steaks first in bread crumbs, then egg, then bread crumbs again.
 Place steaks in heated oil and pan-fry until both sides are browned.
-Then, drain excess oil from the steaks.
-Next, coat the bottom of a 9 x 11 baking pan with a thin layer of spaghetti sauce and place steaks on the bottom, then, add another layer of sauce over the breaded steaks.
+Then, drain the excess oil from the steaks.
+Next, coat the bottom of a 9 x 11 baking pan with a thin layer of spaghetti sauce and place steaks on the bottom, then add another layer of sauce over the breaded steaks.
 Finally, sprinkle Mozzarella and Parmesan cheese liberally on top.
 Bake in a preheated oven set at 375o until mozzarella cheese is golden brown on top.
 Serve over long spaghetti.

 Old West Sourdough Biscuits

 - 1/4 cup shortening